Amnesthesia/blitzkrieg/OPSYS.md

 ## Trivia

 * What's the first operating system considered a predecessor to UNIX and when was unix launched?
-Who wrote UNIX? **Page 14-18**
+Who wrote UNIX?

 ## Questions